WilsonPercival/WilsonPercival/Lock object bug/lock_object_bug_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Создайте спрайт.
+2. Create a sprite.
-3. Заблокируйте его.
+3. Block it.
-4. Удалите его.
+4. Delete it.
-5. Создайте новый спрайт.
+5. Create a new sprite.

 ## Observed result

-Новосозданный спрайт заблокирован.
+Newly created sprite is blocked.

 ![bug](https://user-images.githubusercontent.com/91274932/147831976-738a1bf8-2b96-42a2-9f7f-b2c34667c5b9.gif)

 ## Expected result

-Новосозданный спрайт не заблокирован.
+Newly created sprite isn't blocked.

 ## More details